InsightDI-workshops/CodeToCloud-Student/Challenges/Prerequisites/Readme.md

 The workshop builds upon an existing code base.
 Before you start the workshop, this code base needs to be forked or cloned.

-1. Fork the [CodeToCloud-Source](https://github.com/xpiritbv/CodeToCloud-Source) Repo into a public repo on your own account.
+1. Fork the [CodeToCloud-Source](https://github.com/InsightDI-workshops/CodeToCloud-Source) Repo into a public repo on your own account.

 ## GitHub Codespace

 The workshop is built with and targeted at development with GitHub Codespace.
 A full featured IDE in the cloud.
 In order to start working you need to create a Codespace.

 1. Navigate to your forked repository on GitHub
 2. Create a *Codespace* in your forked repo.
 This is done by pressing Code and going to the Codespaces tab.
+Be sure to select 2 core when prompted.
 ![](/Assets/CodeSpace.png)

 3. Your GitHub Codespace will be created